Ship Pricing

 The real question is oceanview vs. balcony.
 In fall, the gap is $35/night ($222 vs. $257).
 In winter, it narrows to $6/night ($272 vs. $278).
 If you're sailing in winter, the balcony upgrade costs just $84 more for the entire trip — pay the extra for a private outdoor space.

-Holiday oceanview has the widest P25-to-P75 spread.
-At $153/night between the 25th and 75th percentile, holiday oceanview pricing is less predictable than any other cabin type/season combination except holiday suites.
+Holiday oceanview swings the most.
+At $153/night between the low and high end, holiday oceanview pricing is less predictable than any other cabin type/season combination except holiday suites.

 Balcony and Infinite Balcony Cabins